stevenpstansberry/stevenpstansberry/README.md

 - **Aquamind**   🌊🐠💡 [Code](https://github.com/stevenpstansberry/AquaMind-AI)

   An AI-powered aquarium management app built with React, Go microservices, and GPT-4, running on a scalable Kubernetes and AWS infrastructure.
 Users can manage aquariums, log water data, and track fish and plants.
 GPT-4 provides personalized advice based on tank details, answering questions like "What fish can I add to my current setup?"
 Database powered by Postgres.
+Currently working on implementing automating water parameter intake via sensors (DS18B20 for water and Gravity: Analog pH Sensor/Meter Kit V2 for pH) handled by an Arduino microcontroller and uploaded to the cloud via AWS IoT
   [Live Demo](https://www.aquamind.fish)

 - **HelixStream**   🧬📊☁️ [Code](https://github.com/stevenpstansberry/HelixStream)